Start Off with KPIs

 Once you are satisfied with the widgets, save your template for future use.
 To do this, simply click the “Save as Template” button right above your report in Megalytic.

 To use an existing template, create a new report and select the My Templates tab.
 You’ll then see a list of your custom-built templates where you can choose the one you wish to use.
-The one we just created is shown here as “My AdWords Template”.
+The one we just created is shown below as "My AdWords Template".

 Once you’ve created a report with a template, you can modify the date range, edit widgets, and includes notes as needed for your client.